Survivors in Matamoros kidnapping transported to Brownsville hospital - NewsBreak

 Video from NBC News shows two Brownsville ambulances being escorted by law enforcement from the Veterans International Bridge this morning.
 The ambulances were seen leaving Veterans International Bridge on the U.S. side of the border.
 The two surviving witnesses were then transported to Valley Regional Medical Center, authorities say.

+The two victims who survived the kidnapping are Latavia McGee and Eric Williams.

-Tamaulipas Gov. Americo Villarreal said the other two Americans that were caught in the cartel shootout were found dead, a report from the Associated Press stated.
+Tamaulipas Gov. Americo Villarreal said the other two Americans, Shaeed Woodard and Zindell Brown were found dead, a report from the Associated Press stated.

+According to an article from ‘The State’ a newspaper in South Carolina where the four Americans resided, Brown’s sister said the four friends were extremely close.

 On Sunday, the FBI announced it was searching for the four missing U.S. citizens.
 According to the AP, a relative of one of the kidnapped said the group traveled together from South Carolina so that one of them could get a tummy tuck from a Matamoros doctor.